 Start a perma-garden

 The USAID/Feed the Future Livelihoods for Resilience Activity has introduced a technique called perma-gardening to households in the highlands of Ethiopia to help them maximize the productivity of a small amount of land.
 The participants in the project are part of the government’s Productive Safety Nets Project 4 (PSNP4) safety net program, which provides vital assistance to food insecure households in Ethiopia.
 PSNP4 addresses chronic food insecurity through the provision of transfers, public works that rehabilitate natural resources and address community needs, linkages to social services and livelihoods support.
-The Livelihoods for Resilience Activity is USAID’s contribution to the livelihoods component of the PSNP4 and is designed to complement and support implementation of livelihoods activities along three pathways: crops and livestock, off-farm and wage employment.
-The Project builds on the lessons learned from a predecessor project, Graduation with Resilience to Achieve Sustainable Development (GRAD).

 In the rural highlands of Ethiopia, land degradation and recurrent droughts combined with population growth have led poorer households to farm increasingly marginal land, making it difficult for them to feed their families year-round and increasing their dependence on safety nets.
 In this context, CARE and partners have introduced a technique called perma-gardening, which enables farmers to produce vegetables throughout the year using sustainable practices that improve soil fertility and conserve water.